truenas/documentation/content/TrueCommand/Clustering/MountingClusterVolumes.md

 ## Manually Mounting Volumes

 {{< hint info >}}
-Install the glusterfs client for your Linux distribution first, consult with your systems package documentation on specific steps to start that process
+Install the glusterfs client for your Linux distribution first, consult with your systems package documentation on specific steps to start that process.
 {{< /hint >}}